| Law | Symbolic Representation | Definition |

 - Degenerated conic:

-- a point is a degenerated circle or ellipse (plane parallel or at angle to an angle not equal to angle of cone)
+- a point is a degenerated circle or ellipse (plane parallel or at angle not equal to angle of cone)

 - a straight line is a degenerated parabola (plane at angle equal to cone)